 Your 3D model must not have animations and/or bone structure otherwise you won't be able to upload it in Zakeke.

-Textures can be both JPEG or PNG and should be a maximum of 1024x1024 for the Desktop version and 512x512 for the Mobile version to avoid performance issues.
+Textures can be both JPEG or PNG, we suggest to have them in low resolution to guarantee optimal performances.
+The maximum value we suggest is 1024x1024 for the Desktop version and 512x512 for the Mobile version to avoid performance issues.
+We also suggest to optimize textures with tools like TinyPNG.

 You could still need to upload textures in the proper material panel inside Zakeke to see your previously created materials or you can create them from scratch inside the material editor.